antmicro/rowhammer-tester/doc/dram_modules.rst

 Supported modules can be found in `litedram/modules.py <https://github.com/enjoy-digital/litedram/blob/master/litedram/modules.py>`_.
 If a module is not listed there, you can add a new definition.

-To make developement more convenient, modules can be added in litex-rowhammer-tester repository directly in file `rowhammer_tester/targets/modules.py <https://github.com/antmicro/litex-rowhammer-tester/blob/master/rowhammer_tester/targets/modules.py>`_.
+To make developement more convenient, modules can be added in rowhammer-tester repository directly in file `rowhammer_tester/targets/modules.py <https://github.com/antmicro/rowhammer-tester/blob/master/rowhammer_tester/targets/modules.py>`_.
 These definitions will be used before definitions in LiteDRAM.

 .. note::